tusca99/Bachelor-Thesis/README.md

 ## Citation

-If you use any data from this repository in your own research or projects, please cite the following: [insert pdf link]
+If you use any data from this repository in your own research or projects, please cite the following repository and/or the relative paper.
 ## License

 This repository is licensed under the GNU GPLv3 license.